 Countless individuals undergo a bone graft substitution here in the United States every year.
 Many of the procedures go well.
 However, there are a select few that don’t, and patients are left worse off than they initially were.
+This may lead to those patients filing personal injury lawsuits for damages caused by these medical mistakes.

 There are a variety of reasons why you may need a bone graft procedure.
 You may have become injured, received a knee replacement or developed a medical condition like osteonecrosis or cancer.
 Your impairment may have resulted in a fracture.
 It also might have resulted in some other weakness that won’t quickly heal without you receiving a bone graft.
 Doctors may suggest harvesting cadaver cartilage to implant in you to promote regrowth.
 Dental patients may even need a bone substitution to fill in gaps left behind by missing teeth.